Please note: the information below refers to the HGSE application for enrollment in the Ed.L.D., Ed.M., and C.A.S. programs.

 Using Interfolio to submit letters of recommendation

-HGSE strongly prefers that your recommenders submit their letters direclty using the online application system, as letters written specifically for your HGSE degree application tend to be stronger than letters written for general use purpose.
+Because of the requirements of HGSE's recommendation forms, Interfolio is not compatible with the online system.
+Please ask your recommenders to submit their letters directly using the online application system.
+Please remember that letters written specifically for your HGSE degree application tend to be stronger than letters written for general use purpose.